Why Get Yourself a Coach?

 A good coach won’t tell you what to do but will question, encourage, guide and support you to tap into your own wisdom and intuition.
 This can be difficult for some people, especially as many of us have been conditioned by society to ignore or doubt our own inner knowing.
 Most of us are seeking states of being; happiness, joy, love, connection and we think we’ll achieve those states by ‘doing’ more.
 But when we’re in the right state of being, we attract what we want easily and effortlessly.

 You coach will be your number one supporter; encouraging and championing you all the way.
 She will hold you accountable for doing the work you agree to do between coaching sessions, so you can achieve what you set out to achieve.
 She will know how to help you stay motivated and avoid procrastination.
 She’ll be the first to acknowledge and help you celebrate your achievements; important steps in building your self or business confidence.

 Everyone suffers pain, sadness, guilt or any number of other unwanted emotions as a result of events or changes in circumstances.
 A coach can help you embrace your feelings and come to terms with what’s happened.
 She can provide tools to overcome life’s biggest hurdles and maintain your sense of self-esteem as you move forward, increasing your resilience for dealing with future issues.

 6. Turn dreams into reality – or know when to let them go

 Anyone can have a dream.
 But if you fail to take action to turn it into reality, it might well go past it’s use by date.
 In this way dreams become obsolete.
 Sometimes our dreams aren’t even ours – they might be goals that society or our family have expected us to achieve.
-It’s important to recognise this and to create dreams that are yours and that inspire you.
-A good coach will help you turn dreams into goals and challenge you to start taking action to make them a reality.
+It’s important to recognise this and to create dreams that are yours, and goals that inspire you.
+A capable coach will help you turn dreams into goals – and challenge you to start taking action to make them a reality.

 7. Discover what you want – what you really, really want!